 - 1. Posters Locate them in high-traffic areas.
-The posters' topics should promote a theme or focus on a problem.
+The posters' topics should promote a theme or call attention to a problem.
 Change them on a regular schedule, based upon local needs. - 2.
-Handouts They can be used in conjunction with poster themes to provide reinforcement.
-Usually, they are included in payroll envelopes, mailed to the employee's house, provided at safety meetings, or distributed to workstations. - 3.
+Handouts They can be used in conjunction, to provide reinforcement, with poster themes.
+Usually they are included in payroll envelopes, can be mailed to the employee's house, or are distributed to workstations. - 3.
 In-house Newsletters A separate section can be devoted to inform employees of current and future loss control activities.
 They can include messages by top management, achievement toward goals and ideas that worked. - 4.
-Digital Channels: Make sure safety themes are reflected in your intranet, if you have one, and consider carefully chosen safety messaging on your social media channels and website.
-Messages of human safety seen by the public and customers are an excellent way to highlight your compassion and business competence. - 5.
 Suggestions Employees should be encouraged to submit written ideas and suggestions.
-Providing a location where they can deposit these ideas gives them the feeling of having a direct line to management.
-Consider awards for implemented safety suggestions and, at a minimum, acknowledgment or something positive for all who participate. - 6.
-Group Safety Meetings Generally, these meetings are most effective when they involve top management and are planned to promote safety or training.
-For the greatest impact, the meetings should only last short durations (up to half an hour). - 7.
-Individual Safety Conversations They are performed by the employee's supervisor on a weekly to monthly basis, with one topic as the foundation for discussion.
-These contacts should follow a planned safety-oriented schedule. - 8.
+Providing a location where they can deposit these ideas, gives them the feeling of having a direct line to management. - 5.
+Group Safety Meetings Generally, these meetings are most effective when they involve top management, and are planned to promote or train.
+The meetings should only last short durations (up to a 1⁄2 hour). - 6.
+Individual Safety Contacts They are performed by the employee's supervisor on a weekly to monthly basis, with one topic as the foundation for discussion.
+These contacts should follow a planned loss-prevention oriented schedule. - 7.
 Safety Contests & Campaigns These can be designed to reward individuals or groups.
-The best results are achieved when everyone is involved, and many activities overlap to promote the campaign or contest.
+The best results are achieved when everyone is involved and many types of activities overlap, to promote the campaign or contest.
 Reward programs must be carefully planned to produce desired results.
-For instance, a contest that awards prizes for simply reporting fewer on-the-job accidents may produce exactly that: fewer reported accidents, not necessarily fewer accidents.
-In other words, the contest encouraged the suppression of serious information from the workers in hopes of winning a prize.
+For instance, a contest that awards prizes for simply reporting fewer on-the-job-accidents may produce exactly that: fewer reported accidents, not necessarily fewer accidents.
+In other words, the contest encouraged suppression of serious information from the workers, in hopes of winning a prize.
 A better approach would be to reward performance to standards, such as percentage compliance with eye protection in a designated area.
 Management would make notes of discrepancies and deduct the number from the percentage compliance to arrive at a score.
-Instead of conspiring not to report accidents, incidents and unsafe acts, employees would be encouraged to monitor each other for proper behaviors, so their department would win.
-Other acts to increase awards or scores could include reporting "near-miss" incidents, serving on a safety committee, submitting safety suggestions, completing additional safety training, leading a safety meeting, and so on.
-And, of course, compliance with standards and rules does result in fewer accidents to report!
+Instead of conspiring to not report accidents, incidents and unsafe acts, employees would be encouraged to monitor each other for proper behaviors, so their department would win.
+And of course, compliance with standards and rules ultimately does result in fewer accidents to report!